warroyo/tkg-vgpu/README.md

 tanzu cluster create my-cluster --file my-cluster-config.yaml --dry-run > my-gpu-spec.yaml
 ```

 2. Edit the generated file and add a nodepool for GPU workers.
 The below yaml can be added to the `workers` section of the file.
+Notice that the `resolve-os-image`  annotation is referencing the `os-name` for the new `OSImage` we created in a previous step. this is how the new template that has the gpu attached is resolved.

 ```yaml
 - class: tkg-worker